 Proton launches Ekspress-AM5 communications satellite

-A Proton rocket concludes its operations in 2013 with a successful mission to deliver the most advanced Russian communications satellite Thursday.
+A Proton rocket concluded its operations in 2013 with a successful mission to deliver the most advanced Russian communications satellite Thursday.
 The 3,400-kilogram Ekspress-AM5 is the first spacecraft based on ISS Reshetnev's Ekspress-2000 platform, the company's brand-new and largest standard spacecraft to date.

 On Aug.
-12, 2009, ISS Reshetnev reached an agreement with Russian Satellite Communications Company, RSCC, to develop a pair of new-generation communications satellites, Ekspress-AM5 and Ekspress-AM-6.
+12, 2009, ISS Reshetnev reached an agreement with Russian Satellite Communications Company, GPKS, to develop a pair of new-generation communications satellites, Ekspress-AM5 and Ekspress-AM6.
 The 3,400-kilogram Ekspress-AM5 would be the first spacecraft based on ISS Reshetnev's Ekspress-2000 platform, the company's largest standard bus.
 According to ISS Reshetnev, Ekspress-2000 could accommodate 10 antennas and 84 transponders.
 The 1,070-kilogram communications payload onboard Ekspress-AM5 included C-band, Ku-band, L-band transponders and, for the first time in the Russian practice, Ka-band transponders.
 The Canadian company, MDA, won a contract to build transponders and antennas for the spacecraft.

 The satellite will provide a broad range of digital communications and broadcast services, including government communications.